mondyjosh/ansible/README.md

 # ansible

+Workstation configuration for mondyjosh, powered by [Ansible](https://docs.ansible.com/)!

-Personal Ansible project to aid in the rapid setup of local systems.
+This Anisible playbook aids in the rapid setup of local systems I plan on working on.

 ## Getting Started